mattermost/docs/source/install/self-managed-changelog.md

    - Fixed an issue where opening global threads containing a root post markdown image crashed the app.
    - Fixed an issue where the app crashed when switching to the Threads view after leaving a channel.
    - Fixed an issue where replying to a thread from the global threads screen marked the channel as read.
-   - The "Mark all as unread" button is now no longer disabled for collapsed reply threads.
+   - The **Mark all as unread** button is now no longer disabled for Collapsed Reply Threads.
    - Fixed root posts not being shown as followed for the post creator after receiving the first reply that affected servers with Collapsed Reply Threads enabled and database read replicas configured.

 ### config.json